 A copy of their employment contract (signed and duty stamped by the Inland Revenue Board) and job description

-Copies of their highest educational certificates (translated into English) and a Certified True Copy (CTC) by the Embassy/High Commission/Consulate General in Malaysia, or the HR head of the hiring company.
+Copies of their highest educational certificates (translated into English by a certified translator) and a Certified True Copy (CTC) by the Embassy/High Commission/Consulate General in Malaysia, or the HR head of the hiring company.
 The certificates must also be apostilled by the relevant authorities in the applicant's home country

 The supporting document from the approving agency or regulatory body (if applicable)

 Any other documents specified during the application process